ryanmcecil/Tensorflow-Keras-INRFOperator/README.md

 Duquesne University 2020

 ## Summary
 A CUDA/C++ implementation of the Intrinsically Nonlinear Receptive Field operator (INRF).
 For use with Tensorflow.
-The equation for an INRF can be ound in the following paper:
+The equation for an INRF operator can be found in the following paper:
 Evidence for the intrinsically nonlinear nature of receptive fields in vision by Marcelo Bertalmio, Alex Gomez-Villa, Adrian Martin, Javier Vazquez-Corral, David Kane, & Jesus